-Students must apply through the One Stop Express Service (http://onestop.utk.edu/loans/) for all loan programs.
+Students must apply through the One Stop Express Service (Student Loans - One Stop Student Services (utk.edu)) for all loan programs.
 Loans are typically limited to U.S. citizens and certain permanent residents.

 Processing time varies from one loan program to another.
 All students receiving financial aid are expected to maintain satisfactory academic progress standards to remain eligible to receive aid.
 In addition, all students receiving federal financial aid must have a valid social security number.